kytwb/ferdi/README.md

 - [x] Ferdi speaks your language: Support for 20+ languages

 ...and best of all:
 - [x] Its completely free!
-There are no features hidden behind a paywall
+There are no restrictions on features, no paywalls

 ### What does Ferdi look like?